QuantConnect/Documentation/03-Algorithm-Reference/09-indicators.rst

 **Algorithm Warm-Up**

-When we set an algorithm warm-up period, the engine pumps data in and automatically update all the indicators from before the start date (see `Setting Warm Up Period <https://www.quantconnect.com/docs/algorithm-reference/historical-data>`_).
+When we set an algorithm warm-up period, the engine pumps data in and automatically update all the indicators from before the start date (see :ref:`algorithm-reference-historical-data`).
 To ensure that all the indicators are ready after the algorithm warm-up period, you need to choose a lookback period that contains the required data.

 .. tabs::